jromania-sykes/cleaning_data_course_project/README.md

 - 'CodeBook.md' - describes the algorithmin used to transform the SMARTPHONE WEARABLE 1.0 Dataset into

 -  UCI HAR Dataset - This directory is a place holder for the original dataset.
 The code references files in this directory to perform the cleaning of the data.
-To reproduce the transformation in run_analysis.R first downloand and exgtract the files into a directory with this name.
+To reproduce the transformation in run_analysis.R first download and extract the files into a directory with this name.